Community and utility efforts to replace lead service lines

-The District of Columbia has a voluntary LSL replacement program where DC Water will, if the resident meets certain requirements, coordinate private side and public side replacement at the resident's request.
-Additionally, DC Water provides an interactive map on its website that allows users to search any address and see what is known about the service line material on the public and private side.
+Additionally, DC Water also provides an interactive map on its website that allows users to search any address and see what is known about the service line material on the public and private side.

 **Though the Lead and Copper Rule does not define a lead service line to include service lines that only have lead pipe in a gooseneck or pigtail, we consider them to be a lead service line.
 This approach is consistent with EPA's Advisory Committee's recommendations.